rsnakul2021/ratelimmiter_banking/README.md

-# ZetaAssn_Q4
-Zeta Assignment Question 4

-# Question 4
-# 1)	Rate limiting: Controlling frequency of requests to prevent spams:
+# Rate limiting: Controlling frequency of requests to prevent spams:
 1.1	Fixed Window Rate Limiter - Fixed Window Counter rate limiting operates by dividing time into fixed-size windows and tracking the number of requests from each user or client within each window.
 If a user exceeds the maximum allowed number of requests for a window, subsequent requests are blocked until the next window starts.
 This is the simplest approach.

 Approach to build: